bn-l/blog/content/posts/14-12-22-git-overview.md

 ### Pull

 - Like fetch in that it downloads remote content but then immediately does a merge with local files
-- Can be called with "--rebase"  option and will rebase instead of merging
+- Can be called with "rebase"  option and will rebase instead of merging

 ### Push